kolide/kolide-quickstart/README.md

 ### Add macOS Hosts

-This demo can generate an installer (`.pkg`) that will configure a macOS osquery installation to work with the Kolide server.
+This demo can generate an installer (`.pkg`) that will configure a macOS osquery installation to work with the Fleet server.
 To build this package:

 ```bash
 ./demo.sh enroll mac